creativcoder/gsoc16/roadmap/week4.md

 This weeks goals:

-- [X] Create interfaces for Script thread, to communicate a navigate event, or a network load event. to the ServiceWorkerContainer's event loop.
+- [X] Create interfaces for Constellation, to communicate a navigate event, or a network load event. to the ServiceWorkerContainer's event loop.

 - [X] Implement Activate Event mechanism, on serviceworkerglobalscope.